Interstitial cystitis: Bladder distension

 Bladder distension while under general anesthesia, also known as hydrodistention (a procedure which stretches the bladder capacity), has shown some success in reducing urinary frequency and giving short-term pain relief to those with IC.
 However, it is unknown exactly how this procedure causes pain relief.
 Recent studies show pressure on pelvic trigger points can relieve symptoms.
 The relief achieved by bladder distensions is only temporary (weeks or months), so is not viable as a long-term treatment for IC/BPS.
 The proportion of people with IC/BPS who experience relief from hydrodistention is currently unknown and evidence for this modality is limited by a lack of properly controlled studies.
 Bladder rupture and sepsis may be associated with prolonged, high-pressure hydrodistention.

 Bladder instillations

 Bladder instillation of medication is one of the main forms of treatment of interstitial cystitis, but evidence for its effectiveness is currently limited.
 Advantages of this treatment approach include direct contact of the medication with the bladder and low systemic side effects due to poor absorption of the medication.
 Single medications or a mixture of medications are commonly used in bladder instillation preparations.
 Dimethyl sulfoxide (DMSO) is the only approved bladder instillation for IC/BPS yet it is much less frequently used in urology clinics.

+The disadvantages of installations are severe pain in the urethra, caused by the catheter that is used to administer the instillation, bladder pain and the fact that most installations need to be held in the bladder for at least two hours, whereas some patients have to urinate (far) more frequent than once every two hours.
+This causes severe pain and/or affects the treatment because the instillation did not sit in the bladder long enough.